 - 1. Body technique (PSS and non-PSS): Referee counts as usual; if contestant is able to continue by the count of eight, referee resumes match with declaration of "Kye-sok." - 2.
 Head technique (non-PSS): Referee counts as usual; judges should stand to bring situation to center referee's attention.
-If the contestant is able to continue by the count of eight ("Yeo-dul"), the referee declares "Shi-gan" and looks to the judges to determine if points should be awarded.
+If the contestant is able to continue by the count of eight ("Yeodul"), the referee looks to the judges to determine if points should be awarded.
 If the judges do not confirm the points, the referee will request Video Replay, using his/her own card. - 3.
 Head technique (PSS): Referee counts as usual; judges should stand to bring situation to center referee's attention.
-If the contestant is able to continue by the count of eight ("Yeo-dul"), the referee declares "Shi-gan" and requests Video Replay, using his/her own card.
+If the contestant is able to continue by the count of eight ("Yeodul"), the referee requests Video Replay, using his/her own card.